Universal Limits on Quantum Correlations: VI. UNIVERSALITY OF BOUND SATURATION

-The universal $\chi$–inequality establishes quantitative limits for all quantum correlations, but the \emph{manner} in which these limits are approached is itself universal.
-Whenever a physical control parameter tunes a system toward the positivity boundary of state space, the observable measures of correlation ($E_N$, $F_Q$, etc.) exhibit characteristic singular behavior.
-This section shows that the local geometry of those singularities is completely determined by the structure of the positivity cone and can be classified by the Thom–Arnold hierarchy of catastrophes.
-Bound saturation therefore possesses the same universality that governs critical phenomena in condensed matter and singular optics.
+The universal $\chi$–inequality establishes quantitative limits for the broad class of correlation measures governed by the positivity geometry of the correlation matrix.
+Strikingly, not only the bounds themselves but also the \emph{manner in which they are approached} are universal.
+When a physical control parameter drives a system toward the positivity boundary, the resulting behavior of any $\chi$–governed correlation measure exhibits characteristic singularities that fall into the Thom–Arnold hierarchy of catastrophes.
+This section develops the local geometry of these singularities and shows how they yield fold– and cusp–type scaling in compact and noncompact systems.

-\subsection{A. Bound surfaces and control parameters}
+\subsection{A.~Bound surfaces and control parameters}